ruhandave19/Projects/README.md

 (4) Project 4: 4_bit_adder_subtractor (Python)

 This demonstrates the logic behind a 4 bit adder subtractor eith the help of user input.

+(5) Project 5: iris_classifier (Python)

+Consists of 2 projects:

+(a) Iris accuracy: Showcases the accuracy at which iris dataset can be predicted

+(b) Iris predict: Predicts the species based on user input measurements.

+(6) Project 6: port_scanner (Python)

+Allows users to scan ports on their system